What if you could read or even listen to your favorite articles while traveling without even having access to the internet?

 So, I started looking for an app that can save articles to read later and found Instapaper, which is also great, no doubts.
 But, last year (2018) I came through the Pocket Reader and I’m absolutely in love with it.

-It’s like a personal library where all your favorite articles remain forever.
+It’s like a personal library where all your favourite articles remain forever.
 Also, it has a feature that lets you sync all the articles while you have the internet which you can read later even without the internet.

 So, let’s talk about the features of the app.